pwendell/training/ampcamp/logging-into-the-cluster.md

    ![Enter login in PuTTY](img/putty-login.png)

-4. Click on Connection > SSH > Auth in the Category area and enter the path to the private key file (`ampcamp-all.ppk`) that was sent to you by mail.
+4. Click on Connection > SSH > Auth in the Category area and enter the path to the private key file (`stanford-workshop.ppk`) that was sent to you by mail.

    ![Enter login in PuTTY](img/putty-private-key.png)